informalsystems/quartz/README.md

 ### Utils

-The repo contains some additional utilities for supporting Quartz development and  -
+The repo contains some additional utilities for supporting Quartz development:

-* [cw-prover](utils/cw-prover) - Retrieve a merkle-proof for CosmWasm state
+* [quartz-cw-prover](crates/utils/cw-prover) - Retrieve a merkle-proof for CosmWasm state
-* [cycles-sync](utils/cycles-sync) - Sync obligations and setoffs
   with [Obligato](https://github.com/informalsystems/obligato)
-* [tm-prover](utils/tm-prover) - Generate light client and merkle proofs for CosmWasm storage in a format that Quartz understands
+* [quartz-tm-prover](crates/utils/tm-prover) - Generate light client and merkle proofs for CosmWasm storage in a format that Quartz understands

 ## Contributing

 If you're interested in contributing, please comment on a relevant issue (if there is one) or open a new one!
 See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License